cklapperich/DocumentContextExtractor/README.md

 - long-context local models (would love recommendations)

 gpt 4o-mini is king here.
-The low cost, intelligence, high rate limits, and automatic prompt caching make it absolutely perfect.
+The 128k context, low cost, intelligence, high rate limits, and automatic prompt caching make it absolutely perfect.
 Throw $50 at openai and wait 7 days, they'll give you 2,000,000 tokens/minute at $0.075/mil toks.
 You're going to pay (doc_size * doc_size//chunk_size) tokens for each document in input costs, and then (num_chunks * 200) or so for output tokens.
 This means 10-50 million tokens to process Pride and Prejudice, if you dont split it into chapters first.